kaloyan-marinov/goal-tracker/README.md

 204
 ```

-in terminal instance 3, check the database itself (to find out that the DELETE request has caused 1 row in the `intervals` table to become an orphaned row:
+in terminal instance 3, check the database itself (to find out that the DELETE request has caused 1 row in the `intervals` table to become an orphaned row):
 ```
 mysql> show tables;
 Empty set (0.00 sec)